J. R. KENDIRO

 Characters: 3/5

 The title tells you everything: six heroes, one suicide mission against the Liche Queen, and an explicit promise that none will return.
-It's an elevator pitch, and Harkness delivers on it.
+It's an elevator pitch, and Greenfeld delivers on it.

 The most interesting character is Shai, the seer who knows from the beginning how it will end but [SPOILER!].
 It's a genuine tragic dilemma, and the book works best when exploring this tension.

 The action scenes are cinematic and clear.
-Harkness knows how to handle group combat without confusing the reader, and the creatures, wights, a Dark Captain, spiked abominations, have physical presence.
-Unfortunately, what is the book’s greatest strength seems to be its only strength.
+Greenfeld knows how to handle group combat without confusing the reader, and the creatures, wights, a Dark Captain, spiked abominations, have physical presence.

 Where the book doesn't convince is in depth.
 The characters are functional to their roles, the brute, the treacherous archer, the competent swordswoman, but they don't breathe beyond that.
 The worldbuilding is standard medieval fantasy with a Liche Queen who could come from any D&D campaign.